roseengineering/collimation_tool/README.md

 ## Collimation Tool

-This repo contains a simple python app to help you collimate your telescope.
+This repo contains a simple python app to help collimate your telescope.
 When run, the app connects to a video streaming device, for example a "USB Streaming" supporting camera